Chairman’s Message 2017

-We are presenting an exciting and varied programme with the return of some old favourites such as the Pint Sized Plays and many new items as well.
+There was the return of some old favourites such as the Pint Sized Plays but many new items as well.

-The first weekend, “Cantemus!” returns under the baton of Mike Cotham with a scratch choir singing The Armed Man by Carl Jenkins and Fauré’s Requiem.
-The festival would never be complete without choirs and in contrast to the classical oratorio we have the ever-popular Tenby Male Choir which has performed in every festival since it started and is in St Mary’s Church on Thursday 28th.
+The first weekend, “Cantemus!” returned under the baton of Mike Cotham with a scratch choir singing The Armed Man by Carl Jenkins and Fauré’s Requiem.
+The ever-popular Tenby Male Choir which has performed in every festival since it started gave a sensational performance in St Mary’s Church on Thursday 28th.

 The afternoon talks have always proved very popular.
 Jo Hammond gave a fascinating talk, on Audrey Hepburn an actress who needs no introduction.
 Popular local artist Graham Hadlow gave a workshop on watercolour techniques.
 Artist Guy Manning gave a talk about his year working on a project to paint a postcard a day.
 George Hancock presented a talk on War in Burma.
 Other talks included one on the women secret agents of World War II to another about the Tapestries of Hampton Court.
 We were also told all about St Helena, the island in the South Atlantic where Napoleon was exiled and which one person at least believes to be the island of Shakespeare’s Tempest.

 Our Rising Stars Concert featured the winners of the Gregynog Young Musician of the Year.
 These young musicians are talented beyond their years; playing with maturity and virtuosity.
 As are the Kanneh-Mason youngsters, they returned again this year with a wonderful repertoire.

 Wednesday evening featured Horia Vacarescu on violin with Shwan Sebastian playing piano.
 They are both international music stars from Romania.